-- The JavaScript mode, where realtime updates are packed into JavaScript commands (used by HTML Web clients and, in general, clients based on the JavaScript Client Library). - The Text mode, where realtime updates are packed in a simple pipe-separated text protocol (usually used by application clients).
+- The JavaScript mode, where realtime updates are packed into JavaScript commands (used by HTML Web clients and, in general, clients based on the Web and Node.js Client Libraries). - The Text mode, where realtime updates are packed in a simple pipe-separated text protocol (usually used by application clients).